aj-enns/microsoft.devcenter/terraform/devbox-with-customized-image/README.md

 This script:
 1. Creates an Azure Compute Gallery if it doesn't exist
-2. Creates image definitions (VisualStudioImage, IntelliJDevImage) in the gallery
+2. Creates image definitions (VSCodeImage, VisualStudioImage, IntelliJDevImage) in the gallery
 3. Attaches the gallery to the DevCenter
 4. Creates DevBox definitions based on `devcenter-settings.json`
 5. Supports both custom images and built-in VS2022 images (imageType: "default")